venkatakrishna06/app.scalepos.in/README.md

 - `useMenu` - Menu management operations
 - `useTable` - Table management operations
 - `usePayment` - Payment processing operations
+- `usePermissions` - Permission checking and role-based access control

 For detailed documentation on these hooks, see [src/lib/hooks/README.md](./src/lib/hooks/README.md).

+### Permission System

+The application implements a comprehensive role-based permission system that controls access to features and UI elements based on user roles.
+Key components include:

+- Role-based permission assignments
+- The `usePermissions` hook for permission checking
+- The `PermissionGuard` component for conditional UI rendering
+- The `RoleBasedRoute` component for route protection

+For detailed documentation on the permission system, see [src/docs/PERMISSIONS.md](./src/docs/PERMISSIONS.md).

 For detailed application documentation, please see [DOCUMENTATION.md](./DOCUMENTATION.md).